anishrajput72/Blinkit-Sales-Analysis/README.md

 Interactive Filters: Allows users to filter data by Outlet Location Type, Outlet Size, and Item Type for customized analysis.

-📌 Tech Stack
+## 📌 Tech Stack

-Power BI Desktop
+- Power BI Desktop
-CSV Files as Data Source
+- CSV Files as Data Source
-DAX for calculated columns and measures
+- DAX for calculated columns and measures

-📂 Files Included
+## 📂 Files Included

-Blinkit_Analysis.pbix - Power BI dashboard project file & BlinkIT Grocery Data.csv - The primary dataset used for building the dashboard, containing all raw sales, item, and outlet information.
+**Blinkit_Analysis.pbix** 	-  Power BI dashboard project file &  **BlinkIT Grocery Data.csv**  -  The primary dataset used for building the dashboard, containing all raw sales, item, and outlet information.

-🚀 How to Use
+## 🚀 How to Use

 1️⃣ Download or clone this repository
-2️⃣ Open Blinkit_Analysis.pbix using Power BI Desktop 3️⃣ Ensure all CSV files are in the same folder (or update data source paths) 4️⃣ Click Refresh to load the latest data
+2️⃣ Open `Blinkit_Analysis.pbix` using **Power BI Desktop**
+3️⃣ Ensure all CSV files are in the same folder (or update data source paths)
+4️⃣ Click **Refresh** to load the latest data
 5️⃣ Explore and interact with filters, visuals, and KPIs for insights

-✨ About
+## ✨ About

-Created by Jisha George as part of Power BI learning and practice projects for Data Analyst roles.
+Created by **Jisha George** as part of Power BI learning and practice projects for Data Analyst roles.
 Feel free to fork, reuse, or build upon this project — credits appreciated!

+---

-Happy Analyzing! 🚀
+**Happy Analyzing! 🚀**